alvinng4/Gravity-Simulator/docs/CLI.md

     mv c_lib.dll   ../gravity_sim
     mv c_lib.so    ../gravity_sim
     ```
-    If you wish to use CUDA GPU acceleration, you will also need to recompile
-    the library with the `USE_CUDA=1` flag, which requires `nvcc` to be installed in your system.

 ### Some notes
 * The default unit for this project is solar masses, AU and days, with $G = 0.00029591220828411956 \text{ M}_\odot^{-1} \text{ AU}^3 \text{ day}^{-2}$.